Residential Recycling

 Holiday Schedule

-View a full holiday schedule for trash, recycling and yard trim collection.
+View a complete holiday schedule for trash, recycling, and yard trim/food scrap collection.

 Holiday Lights Recycling Program

 DoE is pleased to offer residents a place to recycle Christmas lights from December 26th to the first week in February.
-During facility operating hours, residents can take old and broken lights to the Household Hazardous Waste Acceptance Site, located in the Brown Station Road Landfill, and the Brown Station Road Convenience Center in Upper Marlboro.
+During facility operating hours, residents can take old and broken lights to the Household Hazardous Waste Acceptance Site in the Brown Station Road Landfill and the Brown Station Road Convenience Center in Upper Marlboro.

 Contact Us